NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 The difference between these two values equals the height of the window.

 Finally, windows can be optionally described with ``FractionOperable``.
+The input should solely reflect whether the windows are operable (can be opened), not how they are used by the occupants.
 If a ``Window`` represents a single window, the value should be 0 or 1.
 If a ``Window`` represents multiple windows (e.g., 4), the value should be between 0 and 1 (e.g., 0, 0.25, 0.5, 0.75, or 1).
 If not provided, it is assumed that 67% of the windows are operable.